benaubin/bssdb/README.md

 # BSSDB

-B-Tree on Seakless Storage Database.
+An embedded database library for KV databases, designed for modern hardware, distributed systems and data with natural sharding.

+This is an extremely early stage, without any tests or attention paid to stability.
+Please don't use it just yet (but I'd love your help building it).

 ## Goals

 - Support running many small-to-mid sized isolated databases in a single process
 - Scale well for naturally sharded data
-- Make replicating writes (even across devices) really fast when only one writing thread exists globally
+- Make replicating writes (even across devices) really fast when only one writing thread exists globally (by only requiring a search to perform a write on the leader, not replicas)
-- Support a packed encoding for sending changes and snapshots over the network
+- Support an efficient encoding for sending changes and snapshots over the network
-- Be very performant on SSDs
+- Be very performant on modern SSDs
-- Consistent reads
+- Point-in-time consistent reads
-- Atomic write batches
+- Atomic writes within a database

 ## Non-goals